Skip to main content

 Creating an Alarm Pipeline Step 6

 Now that we've created an Alarm Notification Pipeline, we can use it on the tags we want to keep an eye on.
-In this example, we'll only set up an alarm on RandomInteger1, since our Memory tag is directly controlled by an operator.
+In this example, we'll configure an alarm on the RandomInteger1 tag that's available from the Gateway's Quick Start resources.

-1. Go to the view you created in your Perspective project.
+1. In the Tag Browser, expand the Random folder, right-click on RandomInteger1, and then select Edit tag(s).
+If your Tag Browser isn't currently displayed, navigate back to the view you created in your Perspective project.
 The Designer interface will change and show the Tag Browser again.

-3. Go down to the Alarms category, then press the Add (Add Alarm Icon) icon.
+2. Select the Alarms category, then click the Add Add Alarm Icon icon.

-4. Under Alarm Mode Settings, change the Mode to Above Setpoint and the Setpoint to 85.
-This will cause the alarm to trip if RandomInteger1 reaches 85 or above.
+3. Under Alarm Mode Settings, change the Mode to Above Setpoint and the Setpoint to 85.
+This will cause the alarm to trip if the tag value reaches 85 or above.

-5. Under Notification > Active Pipeline, select the pipeline we created previously and then click OK.
+4. Under Notification > Active Pipeline, select the pipeline we created and then click OK.

 2. Change the name property to the actual name of the Alarm Journal configured in your Gateway.
 If you are using the Quick Start, the name should be Sample_Alarm_Journal_Profile.